lumeland/lume/docs/creating-pages/6_searcher.md

 ---
-title: Search object
+title: Search and collecting
 ---

 In the layouts, there's a special object named `search` that allows to search other pages and directories.
 It's useful to build menus or other navigation stuff.

 ## Searching pages

-The function `search.pages()` returns an array of pages.
-You can filter the pages by tags and directories.
+The function `search.pages()` returns an array of pages that you can filter by tags and sort.

 To search by tags, just include the tag names as first argument, separated by space.
 For example, to search all pages containing the tags `post` and `html`, you have to execute `search.pages("post html")`: